Chaotic-VRBlue/riscv-formal-vc-formal-extension/README.md

 ### 1. FOSS SymbiYosys Formal Verification Flow

-This flow demonstrates the formal verification process using the riscv-formal framework with the SymbiYosys tool.
+This flow demonstrates the formal verification process using the riscv-formal framework with the open-source SymbiYosys tool.
+It consists of components like RVFI, the wrapper, and `checks.cfg`.
+These components are used to generate `.sby` files, which are then processed by SymbiYosys.
+The tool runs the verification checks and produces the final results, ensuring that the RISC-V implementation adheres to formal specifications.
+This flow represents a streamlined, FOSS-based approach to formal verification.

 ![FOSS SymbiYosys formal verification flow](flow_diagrams/Sby.png)